-Smiles Deputy Director, Georgi Lazau (nee Opreanu) is responsible for the facility, helped by administrative assistant Ligia Mitra and superbly assisted on site by permanent Social Assistant, Rebeca Mariscas.
+Smiles Deputy Director, Georgi Lazau (nee Opreanu) is responsible for the facility, helped by administrative assistant Ligia Cralic and superbly assisted on site by permanent Social Assistant, Rebeca Mariscas.
 The facility has specialist trained loving staff to provide quality supervision and care to the highest standard possible.

 Operating costs of such a facility are, as you might imagine, very high as the standard of care required for the Residents and Day visitors has high demands, so doesn’t come cheap.